Rubenmota95/Rubenmota95/README.md

 <h1 align="center">Hello World!</h1>
 <h3 align="center">I'm Ruben Mota 🧩 A passionate Full Stack Web Developer from Portugal 🇵🇹</h3>

  ⚡ I've accumulated a strong foundation of knowledge in Ruby, Ruby on Rails, CSS, and JavaScript.
-These technologies have been integral parts of my journey, and I continue to deepen my expertise in them.
+These technologies have been integral parts of my journey, and I'm continuing to improve my expertise in them.

 👨‍💻 All of my projects are available at [https://rubenmota95.github.io/profile/](https://rubenmota95.github.io/)